cyberknowledge/computer_systems_security/Homeworks/Homework_1.md

 2. Search for 2 of the most relevant cyber attacks (Kaseya, SolarWinds, Colonial Pipeline) and provide a 2 paragraph summary of these attacks and respond to the following questions:

 - Who was the threat actor?
-- Are there proofs that the actor was state sponsored?
+- Is there proofs that the actor was state sponsored?
-- What was the threat for the targeted company?
+- What was the threat to the targeted company?
 - What was the risk for the targeted company?
 - What was the asset the attackers aimed to affect?
 - What vulnerability was exploited?